-New Ingenious Spark – Any private Canadian business that has an ingenious spark of a new technology product or service that is in the early stage of business growth.
+Ingenious Spark – Any private Canadian business that has an ingenious spark of a new technology product or service that is in the early stage of business growth (new growth company less that 36 months in operation).
 See specific criteria on Ingenious Spark nomination form

 - All Ingenious Awards nominations will undergo a rigorous two-tier judging process